Rishikesh-Jadhav/Autonomous_car_using_applied_deep_learning_and_Udacity_simulator/README.md

 This project aims to create a deep learning model from scratch using data collected from a car simulator to enable the car to navigate in new environments.

 ## Requirements
+The simulator package is in the folder with the name simulator The file for the model is named Finaltest in the deep learning notebooks.
 To run this project, you need the following:

 Python 3.10